36 Weeks Pregnant: The 36th Week Of Pregnancy

 While this can be incredibly frustrating, it can be a good practice run for getting to the hospital.
 True labor contractions will eventually follow Braxton Hicks contractions.

 Your baby is likely between 17 ½ to 19 inches (44.5 to 48.3 cm) long and weighs 5 ¾ to 6 ¾ pounds (2.6 to 3.1 kg).

 What is happening with your baby?

-Your baby should be in the head down position, but do not panic if he/she has yet to attain this position.
-If by next week he/she is still not head down, then your health care provider may suggest trying external cephalic version.
-For more information regarding this procedure please read about Breech Births.*
+Your baby should be in the head down position, but do not panic if your baby has yet to reach this position.
+If your baby is still not head down by next week, your health care provider may suggest trying external cephalic version, a method to correct a breech presentation.

 When you have your appointment this week you should be prepared for:

 - Discussion of External Cephalic Version (ECV) if your baby is in a breech presentation

 - Discussion regarding the possibility of a cesarean or VBAC